stamov/GenId.jl/README.md

 ### What is the status of the package?

-Library and few schemes already used in production.
-Public API might still change.
+Used in production.

 Few unpolished nuances around (un-)signed integers and (un-)signed fields at first position.

-No guarantees for compatibility with libraries for specific UUID schemes by other authors or in other languages - experience shows that not all adhere to a specification to the last bit...

-Hand written tests as well as generative tests in the repository.

-Bit fiddling part of the code is written mostly in an [SSA style](https://en.wikipedia.org/wiki/Static_single-assignment_form) to help understanding/debugging/printouts.

 ### Why variations as Ints instead of using wrapper types?

-A design choice and not a necessity, between trade-offs at this moment, a wrapper type is planned.
+A design choice and not a necessity, between trade-offs at this moment.

+A wrapper type would help distinguish between UUIDs and other integer in an application which is useful.
+Lack of a wrapper allows for transparent passing around UUIDs between an application and databases/drivers without explicit (de-)serialization, while errors around UUIDs used as keys are enought profound for a system, to discover them rather early then late.
+But, a wrapper type is planned, not just for higher type safety, but also for easier support of larger than UInt128 UUIDs (e.g. KSUID)

 ### Why modified Base 32/64 encoding?